Grief, Arthritis, and Applying for Disability

 I did have two lifelines.
 First, Sheryl still believed in me, and she never saw me as a slacker.
 She always keeps me focused on health and being the best I can be.
 It is a tough job.
 She must reaffirm me often, sometimes several times a day.
 But in those early days, her affirmation was required hourly.
 I was lost and starving for a lifeline.

-The second was a scholarship to pursue a doctorate.
-I took the school up on the scholarship.
+The second was a scholarship offer to pursue a doctorate, which I took.
 I had no reason to believe I would ever use this education.
-It has never earned a dime for us, But for five years, it sustained me, feeding that need for positive affirmation.
-I was an A student in this final degree.
-I never missed a class, did all the assignments, and worked hard because I had nothing else.
-I wanted and got the affirmation I so desperately needed.
+It has never earned us a dime, but for five years, it sustained me, fulfilling that need for positive affirmation.

 Unstuck

-No matter how much affirmation I got, I still grieved.
-It took perhaps ten years before I stopped thinking about it every day.
-Another two before I stopped thinking of it at all.
-Now twelve years later, I do not grieve my job loss.
-I grieve for the man who endured that.
-I grieve for what it took to let it go.
-I grieve for all that time I was not able to move on.
-I grieve that man who felt he lost so much.
+Now, twelve years later, I no longer grieve over my job loss.
+I grieve for the man who endured that, for what it took to let it go, and for all the time I was unable to move on.
+I grieve for the man who felt he suffered and lost so much.

 What did all of that grieving for losing a job matter?

-Nothing.
-People say grief is a process; I believe that is true.
-I needed help and to become unstuck in my grief process.
-If you are stuck, perhaps you will look at my experience and think about how you can move beyond it?
+If you're stuck, perhaps you can look at my experience and consider how you can move beyond it.
 It is possible, and our community is here to help.
 Reach out for therapy, to our community, and for family support.
-You will not be sorry; I know that I am not.
+You will not be sorry.
+I know that I am not.

 Join the conversation